Our Story

 Now the zoo welcomes over 200,000 visitors a year and has an exciting, large animal collection of over one hundred species which includes African elephants, giraffe, lions, rhinos and spectacled bears.
 The original hands-on approach has continued and today visitors enjoy close encounters with some amazing animals.

-Noah’s Ark has been recognised with multiple awards at a regional and national level for education, our animal enclosures, sustainability and green tourism.
-We are members of BIAZA (British and Irish Association of Zoos and Aquariums) and we are accredited by the Council for Learning Outside the Classroom.
+Noah’s Ark has received regional and national recognition for its work in sustainability, education, animal welfare and tourism.
+We are proud members of the British and Irish Association of Zoos and Aquariums and are accredited by the Council for Learning Outside the Classroom, reflecting our commitment to high standards in conservation, education and visitor experience.

 Schools & Education At Noah's Ark